HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/api/index.md

 ## OpenAPI Specification

-For more information on the People Service API schema, refer to [OpenAPI spec](./people-service-openapi-spec.json).
+For more information on the People Service API schema, refer to [OpenAPI spec](./people-service-openapi-spec.json) JSON file.